 When is my ceremony?

-We hold two ceremonies a year, one in May and one in November, however due to the current restrictions placed on mass gatherings and the closure of venues due to COVID-19, the May 2020 Graduation has been rescheduled to October 2020.
-You will receive a “Save the Date” email from the Graduation team advising you of the date of the next graduation you may be eligible to attend, along with basic information you will be required to confirm.
+We hold two ceremonies a year, one in May and one in November, however due to the current restrictions placed on mass gatherings and the closure of venues due to COVID-19, all graduation ceremonies scheduled for 2020 have been postponed.
+You will receive a “Save the Date” email from the Graduation team advising you of the date for your new postponed face-to-face graduation, along with basic information you will be required to confirm.
 You are not guaranteed to attend this ceremony if your award is not agreed in time.

 Where is my ceremony?